Who cares if you only use it for a day. Get your Yamaha snowmobile licence. It’s damned fun and looks great on any resume.

 Soak in the hot healing waters of Maguse onsen while you gaze down the serene valley.
 Pretty much the embodiment of Japanese zen.

-The Jigokudani snow monkeys have been warming themselves in volcanic hot springs for centuries and seeing them is one of the best experiences in the country.
-It makes for an easy, fantastic day trip from Madarao, especially when combined with a visit to Yudanaka Onsen, a lovely spa town (for humans).
+Starting in December 2018 Snowball Chalet is running tours to The Jigokudani snow monkeys.
+The famous monkeys have been warming themselves in volcanic hot springs for centuries and seeing them is one of the best experiences in the country.
+It makes for an easy, fantastic half day trip from Madarao.
+We also do a visit to Yudanaka Onsen, a lovely spa town (for humans) and sake tasting at the Shiga Brewery.
+You can buy some of the most awarded sake in Japan and get to see the brewing process as well.

 Learn copper engraving under the steady instruction of one of Iiyama City's master craftsmen.